Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `LocalSitemap` to version `1.0.2`.
+This update includes removing the unecessary dependencies for the package and making it lightweight.
 - Updated `Python Projects` with 3 new beginner projects.
 - Updated the FAQs with new content.
 - Updated `LocalShare` with an improved UI and subtle UI animations.